getoutreach/devbase/rfcs/README.md

 ### Create a new RFC

   1. Copy the `0-template.md` file to `rfcs/0000-my-feature.md` (where "my-feature" is a hyphenated version of the title.
-Don't assign an RFC number yet).
+Don't assign an RFC number yet, a number will be assigned during the PR review phase).
   2. Fill in the RFC.
 Put care into the details: RFCs that do not; present convincing motivation, demonstrate understanding of the impact of the design, or are disingenuous about the drawbacks or alternatives tend to be poorly-received.
 You might want to create a [Draft Pull Request](https://github.blog/2019-02-14-introducing-draft-pull-requests/) to make this process easier and more effective.
   3. Submit a pull request.
 As a pull request the RFC will receive design feedback from the larger community, and the author should be prepared to revise it in response.